John Yeardley

-During a short time spent in England both Yeardley and his wife applied themselves to the study of modern Greek in preparation for a visit to the isles, for which they started on 21 June 1833.
+During a short time spent in England, the Yeardleys applied themselves to the study of modern Greek in preparation for a visit to the isles, for which they started on 21 June 1833.
 They were warmly received by Edmond de Pressensé in Paris, and by Professors Ehrmann and Frédéric Cuvier at Strasbourg.
 In Corfu they established a girls' school, also a model farm, obtaining from the authorities there a grant of land upon which prisoners were permitted to supply the labour.

-After eight years at home, spent in studying languages, the Yeardleys in 1842 returned for the fourth time to France and Germany.
+After eight years at home, spent studying languages, in 1842 the Yeardleys returned for the fourth time to France and Germany.
 In 1850, during a stay in Berlin, they became acquainted with August Neander.
-Mrs. Yeardley died on 8 May 1851, but her husband continued his travels to Norway in 1852, and to South Russia and Constantinople in 1853.
+Martha Savory Yeardley died on 8 May 1851, but her husband continued his travels to Norway in 1852, and to South Russia and Constantinople in 1853.

-In his seventy-second year he commenced to study Turkish, and started for the East on 15 June 1858.
-After some work in Constantinople, and while waiting for his equipments and tents to proceed to the interior of Asia Minor, Yeardley was smitten with paralysis at Isnik, and was compelled to return to England, where he died on 11 August 1858.
+In his seventy-second year, he commenced to study Turkish and started for the East on 15 June 1858.
+After some work in Constantinople, and while waiting for his equipment and tents to proceed to the interior of Asia Minor, Yeardley was smitten with paralysis at Isnik, and was compelled to return to England, where he died on 11 August 1858.
 He was buried at Stoke Newington on the 18th.

 As a preacher Yeardley's racy humour, with occasional lapses into his broad native Barnsley dialect, added to his uncompromising directness, did him good service.
 As a linguist his achievements in preaching without interpreters were remarkable, considering that his early education included no Latin.

 He used tracts largely as a vehicle for spreading the gospel.
-These, written and sometimes translated by himself, were founded upon incidents and characters met with during his travels.
+These, written and sometimes translated by himself, were founded upon incidents and characters met during his travels.
 They are catalogued by Smith.